-Lenders will require you to have an appraisal completed on the home since they want to make sure the money they are lending isn't more than what the home is worth.
-YELLOW has completed a certified appraisal on some homes and it may be accepted by the lender.
-Homes with only price estimates will be required to have an appraisal.
+Lenders will require you to have an appraisal completed on the home.
+They want to make sure the money they are lending isn't more than what the home is worth.

 The appraiser will produce a report that shows the fair market value of the home by comparing it to recently sold homes in the neighborhood.
 Also, the report will list detailed information about the property and the neighborhood.
 You will pay for this out of pocket.

-YELLOW has already completed an inspection report for every home listed with us, but many buyers may choose to do an additional inspection.
+YELLOW provides an inspection report for every home listed with us, but some buyers may choose to do an additional inspection.

 The inspection uncovers any potential issues with the home - structural, plumbing, electrical, etc. - that may not be visible when you visited the property.

 Nearly every home inspection - even those on new homes - will turn up some issues.
 Some are minor and can either be ignored or resolved through negotiations.
 However, some cannot be ignored.
 You can make a list of issues you’d like addressed by the seller and the seller can negotiate what they’re willing to (and not willing to) fix.
 If an agreement cannot be reached you can walk away from the property without penalty.